gomorpheus/morpheus-docs/installation/database/troubleshooting/troubleshooting.rst

 Recover From Failed Single Site when dba.rebootclusterfromcompleteoutage() and rejoins dont work
 ````````````````````````````````````````````````````````````````````````
-* Take a backup of the DB beofre performing any of these tasks.
+* Take a backup of the DB before performing any of these tasks.
 * Make sure morpheus-ui is stopped on all all nodes.
 * Stop mysqlrouter on all nodes.